ruanjian0821/data_generation/README.md

-# Dataset generation for grasp detection base on point clouds
+# Dataset generation for grasp detection in point clouds

 This project was prepared to generate data sets for use in robotic operations.